12 Unbelievably Easy Ways To Scale Your Business

 You can only ask people for something so many times until they say no. If you have too many steps in your funnel, it will look something like the following, then you’re losing sales:

 Paid traffic → FB page → free content → email opt-in → $10 product → $25 product → Webinar → $100 product → $700 product

 Each step is going to yield a dropout rate.
 The more steps, the more people will drop out.
 It’s as simple as that.
 The more steps, offers and products in the funnel, the more people are going to say “no” and once they’re gone, it’s difficult to get them back.
 It’s better to have a tighter funnel that consists of 2-4 steps and to retarget people who have dropped out.

 While too many steps can be a bad thing you also need to make sure you are careful of having…

 The internet works the same way.
 If your product is $1,000 or more, do you expect your customer to make a purchase after reading two blog posts?
-I hope not.
+You should hope not.

-We’ve played around with our tripwires, pricing things at as low as $7 and as high as $97.
-It really depends on your product and how familiar people are with your brand, but I definitely recommend testing this out for yourself.
+We’ve played around with our tripwires, pricing things as low as $7 and as high as $97.
+It really depends on your product and how familiar people are with your brand, but we definitely recommend testing this out for yourself.

-Too many funnels: At one point, Drop Ship Lifestyle had four different funnels with four different lead magnets and four different tripwires.
+At one point, one of our companies had four different funnels with four different lead magnets and four different tripwires.
 In practice, this sounded great, but we quickly realized that it was extremely confusing to people that were opting in.